 6.2 The Evolution of Popular Music

-The first stirrings of popular or pop music—any music genre that appeals to a wide audience or subculture—began in the late 19th century, with discoveries by Thomas Edison and Emile Berliner.
+The first stirrings of popular or pop music—any music genre that appeals to a broad audience or subculture—began in the late 19th century, with discoveries by Thomas Edison and Emile Berliner.
 In 1877, Edison discovered that he could reproduce sound using a strip of tinfoil wrapped around a rotating metal cylinder.
 Edison’s phonograph provided ideas and inspiration for Berliner’s gramophone, which used flat discs to record sound.
-The flat discs provided severable advantages over the cylinders, enabling the mass production of sound recordings.
-This would have a huge impact on the popular music industry.
+The flat discs offered several advantages over the cylinders, enabling the mass production of sound recordings.
+This would have a significant impact on the popular music industry.
 Members of the middle class could now purchase technology that was previously available exclusively to an elite few.
 Berliner founded the Berliner Gramophone Company to manufacture his discs, and he encouraged popular operatic singers such as Enrico Caruso and Dame Nellie Melba to record their music using his system.
 Opera singers had enormous clout during the 19th century, and their music generated the most sheet music sales in the United States.
 Although the gramophone promised an exciting new development, disc recordings would take 20 years to rival sheet music in commercial importance (Shepherd, 2003).

 The Roaring 1920s: Radio versus Records